vibbits/containers-workshop/solutions/exercise4-solution.md

 --mount type=bind,source=$(pwd)/data/,target=/data \
 ```

- - Extra: can you analyze all fastq files using a glob-pattern (`WT*.fq.gz`)?
+ - Extra: can you analyze all fastq files using a glob-pattern (`ecoli*.fastq.gz`)?
 What do you need to change to make this work?
-    - You will need to use `/bin/bash -c "fastqc WT*.fq.gz"`
+    - You will need to use `/bin/bash -c "fastqc ecoli*.fq.gz"`

 Use the command `docker inspect` on the image `biocontainers/fastqc:v0.11.9_cv8` and extract the working directory (`WorkingDir`) using `grep`.
  - `docker inspect biocontainers/fastqc:v0.11.9_cv8 | grep 'WorkingDir'`